 To keep these cookies completely free from added sugar, you can leave out the maple syrup, as the carrots and raisins are already quite sweet.

-For more delicious vegan cookies, check out my:
+For more delicious vegan and gluten-free cookies, check out my:

 - Gingerbread Cookies